jayson-lennon/rust-bdd-techniques/README.md

 use_foo(container.foo());
 ```

-See the [example source file](src/centralized_dependencies.rs) for details and
+See the [example source file](src/centralized_dependencies.rs) for implementation details.
-how to implement a centralized dependency container.

 ## Trait Abstraction